 Warsaw Castle and the Old Town

-While on the surface this might seem like the most touristy thing to do in a European city, this is a great place to start your understanding of Warsaw.
+While on the surface, this might seem like the most touristy thing to do in a European city, this is a great place to start your understanding of Warsaw.
 The Old Town you see today is actually not that old.
 In fact, pretty much what you see today has been rebuilt.

-Warsaw didn’t become the capital of Poland until 1596, when King Sigismund III Vasa relocated his court from Krakow.
+Warsaw didn’t become Poland’s capital until 1596, when King Sigismund III Vasa relocated his court from Krakow.
 You might think that after five centuries, there should be a lot of old stuff here.
 In theory, you would be right.
 In practice, nothing can be further from the truth.
 Before WWII, Warsaw was one of the most beautiful cities in Europe.
 Dubbed as the “Paris of the North” by its contemporaries.
 As the capital and royal residence, it reflected the splendour of the time.
 That all changed with the outbreak of WWII.

 I recommend you visit the castle first.
-Be sure to check out the video room by the cloak room downstairs.
+Be sure to check out the video room by the cloakroom downstairs.
 There you will see the story of the castle.
 How it looked and the people who built it.
 There is also another video on how it was all destroyed.
 The Nazis had a clear vision of a new Germanized city on the ashes of Warsaw.
 Hitler ordered the city to be grazed to the ground and by the end of the war, it was.

 The phoenix rising out of the ashes

 Many people compare Warsaw’s comeback story to a phoenix rising out of the ashes.
 A city of a million people before the war, it became a pile of rubble, dust and ash at the end of the war.
-Only a small amount of people remained living in the ruins.
-By 1945, the destruction of Warsaw was estimated at about 85%-90%.
+Only a small amount of people remained living in ruins.
+By 1945, the destruction of Warsaw was estimated at 85%-90%.

 It took a tremendous amount of effort, resources and dedication to restore Warsaw.
 As people started returning to the city, everyone was part of the restoration.
-For various reasons, the castle itself had to wait for few decades to return to its former glory.
+For various reasons, the castle itself had to wait for a few decades to return to its former glory.
 It officially opened to the public in 1984.